mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/blue-green-deploy/index.md

 enterprise: true
 ---

-A blue/green deployment strategy provides a method for achieving zero-downtime when you need to run two versions of the same service - that is, a "blue" version and a "green" version - simultaneously.
-With a blue/green deployment, you can have two fully-scaled versions of the same service running at the same time on the same cluster.
-You can then use the load balancer to switch between the two versions, as needed.
+A blue/green deployment strategy provides a method for achieving zero-downtime when you need to run two versions of the same service - a "blue" version and a "green" version - simultaneously.
+With a blue/green deployment, you can have two, fully-scaled versions of the same service running at the same time on the same cluster.
+You can then use the load balancer to switch between the two versions as needed.

-This type of deployment supports rolling updates where one version of a service can be taken down and upgraded, or rolled back,without disrupting access to the other version of the same service.
+This type of deployment supports rolling updates where one version of a service can be taken down and upgraded, or rolled back, without disrupting access to the other version of the same service.
 Similarly, if something goes wrong with one version of a service, you can quickly switch to routing requests to the other version of the service by adjusting the load balancer settings.

 # Before you begin
 Before you create Edge-LB pools and pool configuration files, you should have DC/OS&trade; Enterprise cluster nodes installed and ready to use, and have previously downloaded and installed the latest Edge-LB packages.